dgerabagi/data-curation-environment/flattened_repo.md

 # Artifact A34: DCE - Phase 2 - Parallel Co-Pilot Panel - Vision & Requirements
 # Date Created: C69
 # Author: AI Model
+# Updated on: C71 (Incorporate feedback on terminology, annotation, and context management)

 - **Key/Value for A0:**
 - **Description:** Outlines the high-level vision and user stories for the Phase 2 multi-tabbed editor panel, designed for comparing and managing multiple AI-generated responses.
+Includes plans for response annotation and a "Cycles Context" field.
-- **Tags:** feature plan, phase 2, co-pilot, multi-tab, ui, ux, requirements
+- **Tags:** feature plan, phase 2, co-pilot, multi-tab, ui, ux, requirements, annotation

 ## 1. Vision & Goal